-Poisson regression is often used to model count outcomes, such as the number of patents that firms were granted, the number of times people visited the doctor, or the number of times unfortunate Prussian soldiers died by horse kick.
+Poisson regression is often used to model count outcomes, such as the number of patents that firms were granted, the number of times people visited the doctor, or the number of times unfortunate Prussian soldiers died by being kicked by horses.

 With observational data, we do not always see the outcome for all subjects.
 This is different from observing zero events; we simply have no information at all about the outcome.
 Why?
 Surveys have nonresponse.
 Firms may prefer trade secrets to patent applications.
 And so on.
 We might expect the outcomes of those we observe and those we do not observe to be different.
 This kind of missingness is called sample selection, or more correctly, endogenous sample selection.
 It is also called missing not at random (MNAR).